 Tuesday Talk Series

-Every third Tuesday of the month, we host free educational and entertaining speakers to speak on a broad range of topics including health and wellness, finance, cooking, history and even musical performances.
+Every month, we host free educational and entertaining speakers to speak on a broad range of topics including health and wellness, finance, cooking, history and even musical performances.
 The Tuesday Talk Series is an hour or two well spent for any and all life-long learners.

-Due to COVID-19, all Tuesday Talk events are being held virtually for the foreseeable future.
+Each Tuesday Talk event is held on the third Tuesday of every month at 1:30 pm.
+Due to COVID-19, events shifted to be held virtually on Zoom.
 If you would like to RSVP and receive a link to any of the upcoming events, please fill out the form below.